IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the property decorator allows you to create a property that is more readable, maintainable and more robust, by adding additional functionality to your class attributes, and by allowing to hide the internal representation of the attribute.

-### How do you create a function that can be used as a class property?
+### Q: How do you create a function that can be used as a class property?

 In Python, you can create a function that can be used as a class property by using the built-in `property()` function and decorating it with the `@classmethod` decorator.